 A CIA review course gives you every advantage over the CIA exam by providing a variety of study materials.
 These materials include an online platform, textbooks, video lectures, audio lectures, and a test bank of questions.
 Furthermore, you’ll also receive a study planner, customer service, performance tracking software, and more.

-To start your search, you should consider Gleim CIA Review, the most widely used course available.
-I believe Gleim CIA Review is one of your best options because this course features dozens of video lecture hours and thousands of CIA Part 2 exam questions.
+To start your search, consider Gleim CIA Review, the most widely used course available.
+Gleim CIA Review is one of your best options because this course features dozens of video lecture hours and thousands of CIA Part 2 exam questions.
 It also offers access until you pass, multiple forms of candidate support, and more.
-So, take time to discover Gleim CIA Part 2 before you take this exam part.
+So, take time to discover Gleim CIA Part 2 before taking this exam.

-The Institute of Internal Auditors (IIA) calls CIA Part 2 “Practice of Internal Auditing”.
-Consequently, this exam part assesses candidates’ knowledge, skills, and abilities with internal auditing practice.
+The Institute of Internal Auditors (IIA) calls CIA Part 2 “Practice of Internal Auditing.”
+Consequently, this exam assesses candidates’ knowledge, skills, and abilities with internal auditing practice.
 The Part 2 CIA exam syllabus shows us the content areas, subtopics, and coverage percentages of this exam part.

 Another thing the 3 CIA exam parts have in common is the passing score.
 The IIA has set the CIA exam passing score at 600 on a scale of 250-750.

-My readers have informed me that CIA exam Part 2 is similar to CIA exam Part 1 due to the fact that internal auditors can use their experience to help them pass these exam parts.
+My readers have informed me that CIA exam Part 2 is similar to CIA exam Part 1 because internal auditors can use their experience to help them pass these exam parts.

-CIA candidates who already have professional experience in internal auditing have usually interacted with the information in Part 1 and Part 2 on the job.
-So, they don’t struggle to understand the content of these exam parts.
-But, you should know that Part 2 addresses each step in the internal audit process.
+CIA candidates with professional experience in internal auditing usually interacted with the information in Part 1 and Part 2 on the job.
+So they don’t struggle to understand the content of these exam parts.
+But you should know that Part 2 addresses each step in the internal audit process.
 And even if you’re an internal auditor, you may not necessarily go through each step of this process regularly in your position.

 What’s more, the exam delves deep enough into the internal auditing process that acing it without any studying is highly unlikely.
-Consequently, you can’t underestimate CIA exam Part 2.
-Rather, you must read through the textbooks and complete all of the practice questions before you take this exam.
+Consequently, you can’t underestimate the CIA exam Part 2.
+Rather, you must read through the textbooks and complete all the practice questions before taking this exam.
 That way, you can know that you have the correct understanding and insight you need to pass.